marqdouj/dotnet.web.components/README.md

   - `XmlUIModel`.
 Wrapper to UIModel that works with the `XmlDocReader` to update comments.

 ## Release Notes
+- `10.1.0`
+  - `UIModelValue.BindValueFlags (New)`.
+Applies to `BindValue.Set`.
+    - `None`.
+No change to processing value.
+    - `UseDefaultSetValueForNull`.
+Specifies that value types should use the Property.SetValue(null) method for null values.
+    - `TreatEmptyStringAsNullForValueTypes`.
+Specifies that empty string values should be treated as null when converting to value types.

 - `10.0.0`
   - Initial release.